Seneca College v Bhadauria

 Seneca College v Bhadauria, [1981] 2 SCR 181 is a leading decision of the Supreme Court of Canada on civil rights and tort law.
 The Court ruled that there can be no common law tort of discrimination.

 Background

 Bhadauria, an East Indian woman, was qualified to teach in Ontario and had seven years experience.
 She had applied ten times to Seneca College but was never granted an interview.
 Bhadauria claimed that she was not interviewed because of her ethnicity.

 She argued that the college had violated the common law tort of discrimination.
 The Court of Appeal for Ontario accepted the existence of such a tort.
 Since Bhadauria could show that such a right existed and that it had been violated by the practices of the college she would be entitled to remedy.

 Decision of the Supreme Court of Canada

 The Court allowed the appeal.
 It held that there was no tort of discrimination in Canadian common law.
 The court reasoned that a tort of discrimination was unnecessary since Bhadauria already had access to the human rights regime.

+Furthermore, because the Canadian Charter of Rights and Freedoms had not yet come into effect in 1981, Bhadauria could not bring a section 15 equality rights claim.
+At that time, the only legal avenue available to her was to sue in tort for racial discrimination in hiring, in hopes of achieving a more meaningful remedy.
+The outcome of the case effectively closed off civil recourse for victims of racism and other forms of discrimination, and it reduced defendants’ potential liability, as human rights tribunals were limited in their remedial powers compared to the courts.